Bdot42/mfakto/README.txt

 # 6 FAQ #
 #########

-Q Does mfakto support multiple GPUs?
+Q: Does mfakto support multiple GPUs?
-A No, but using the commandline option "-d <GPU number>" you should be able to specify which GPU to use for each specific mfakto instance.
-  Please read the next question, too.
+A: No, but you can use the -d option to tell an instance to run on a specific device.
+Please also read the next question.

-Q Can I run multiple instances of mfakto on the same computer?
+Q: Can I run multiple instances of mfakto on the same computer?
-A Yes, and in most cases this is necessary to make full use of the GPU(s) if sieving with CPU.
-  If the sieve is running on the GPU(default), one instance should fully utilize a single GPU.
+A: Yes.
+In most cases, this is necessary to make full use of a GPU when sieving on the CPU.
+Otherwise, one instance should fully utilize a single GPU.

-Q Which tasks should I assign to mfakto?
+Q: What tasks should I assign to mfakto?
-A Currently, the 73-bit-barrett kernel is the fastest one, working for factors from 60 bits to 73 bits.
+A: The 73-bit Barrett kernel is currently the fastest and works for factors between 60 to 73 bits.
 Selecting tasks for this kernel will give best results.
-The 79-bit-barrett kernel is quite fast too.
+However, the 79-bit Barrett kernel is quite fast too.

-Q I modified something in the kernel files but my changes are not picked up by mfakto.
-Why not?
+Q: I modified something in the kernel files, but my changes are not picked up by mfakto.
+How come?
-A Since mfakto version 0.14, mfakto tries to load precompiled kernel files.
-  The ini-file parameter UseBinfile (default: mfakto_Kernels.elf) defines the file name of the precompiled kernels.
-Delete the file and restart mfakto, it will then compile the kernels from the source files.
+A: mfakto tries to load the pre-compiled kernel files in version 0.14 and later.
+The INI file parameter UseBinfile defines the name of the file containing the pre-compiled kernels.
+You can force mfakto to recompile the kernels by deleting the file and restarting mfakto.

 ###########